wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-extensions-configuration-samples.md

 - [CLI - Template](/documentation/articles/virtual-machines-linux-extensions-configuration-samples/)

 <br>
 

 >[AZURE.NOTE] Templates you downloaded from the GitHub Repo "azure-quickstart-templates" must be modified in order to fit in the Azure China Cloud Environment.
-For example, replace some endpoints -- "blob.core.chinacloudapi.cn" by "blob.core.chinacloudapi.cn", "chinacloudapp.cn" by "chinacloudapp.cn"; change some unsupported VM images; and, changes some unsupported VM sizes.
+For example, replace some endpoints -- "blob.core.windows.net" by "blob.core.chinacloudapi.cn", "cloudapp.azure.com" by "chinacloudapp.cn"; change some unsupported VM images; and, changes some unsupported VM sizes.
 

 This article provides sample configuration for configuring Azure VM extensions for Linux VMs.
-

-> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
-This article covers using the Resource Manager deployment model, which Azure recommends for most new deployments instead of the classic deployment model.

-

 To learn more about these extensions click here : [Azure VM Extensions Overview.](/documentation/articles/virtual-machines-windows-extensions-features/)